Frequently Asked Questions

 Sidestep: Play your favourite track, optional but recommended (and keep the grooving for later!)

 4. Can I use it overnight and would it smell?

-Yes, you can without any worries.
+Yes, you can use it overnight, without any worries.
 Sleep soundly with your TruCup all night long.
-Your TruCup does not smell unless you have a habit of forgetting that it’s inside you and wearing it for longer than 12 hours.
+Your TruCup does not smell unless you have a habit of forgetting that it’s inside you and wear it for longer than 12 hours.
 In case your TruCup has a rubbery smell when you receive it then do write in to us and we will send you a replacement.